Click to listen

 This is all illusory and casts us out on the winds of fortune.
 It looks like by being empowered we’re in control but when we glimpse the truth of how reality really works, we show up and do what occurs to us.
 Sometimes it goes as we think it should and sometimes it doesn’t.
 From this space we can access clarity on demand because we’re free to have a go and if it seems like the intuitive thing to do, we go for it.
 But we’re also free to give up.
 Giving up isn’t fatal or final.
 Humans are a bit like cockroaches.
 We find a way under, over, or around.

 Giving up when we don’t know what to do isn’t a weakness.
 It’s actually a superpower.
 Have you ever noticed how the minute you give up on a tricky problem or you walk away because your heads in bits and you just do something else, something magical seems to shift.
 You receive a phone call out of the blue.
 Now I don’t understand the metaphysics of that but I’ve certainly experienced it in my life many times.
-What I can point you to is the principles behind this where it’s reliable and predictable.
+What I can point you to is that the principles behind this are reliable and predictable.

 When you give up on something you’ve been trying so hard to do, because you allow yourself the mental space to see your problem with new eyes and come to it with fresh thinking, sometimes you see that that problem doesn’t even need solving anymore.
 It fixes itself or you get an insight, a new idea on how to solve your so-called problem and it’s something that wasn’t there before in your consciousness.
 You just didn’t have it there before but because you give up, you allow space for something new to come in.